Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 Was ist das Besondere an diesem Projekt?

-The project is highly innovative because it was designed conjointly with key opinion leaders in the field of regenerative medicine.
+The project is highly innovative because it was designed conjointly with key opinion leaders in the field of biotechnology and regenerative medicine.
 We invented a new generation of pipetting systems that makes use of the latest development in impedance-based sensors and microfluidics.
 According to the statement "small is beautiful", our technologies will revolutionize the way researchers will isolate single cells.
 In the future, our game-changing pipetting systems will also benefit other applications, including cell-based assays (drug screening); single-cell omics (cancer diagnosis); and inline monitoring (biotherapeutics).

 No publication to date.